-The head is flat with dark bars on the lips and this is what separates this snake from the venomous Cottonmouth.
-When this snake is threatened, it flattens its head into a diamond-shaped look which makes many people confuse it with the Cottonmouth.
+The head is flat with dark bars on the lips and this is what separates this snake from the venomous cottonmouth.
+When this snake is threatened, it flattens its head into a diamond-shaped look which makes many people confuse it with the cottonmouth.

 Yellow Bellied Water Snake

 This is a non-venomous, medium sized water snake that you’ll find in ponds, swamps, rivers, and lakes.
 It has a yellow underside with a greenish/black skin with no pattern.
 The snake can grow up to about 4 feet.

-The Concho Water Snake
+Concho Water Snake

 The snakes have to be careful because they can become a meal for the likes of herons, hawks and other snakes.
 They don’t live particularly long – just 5 years or so.

-Brazos River water snake
+Brazos River Water Snake

 The Brazos water snake can only be found in North Texas.
 They’re small snakes and they live along the Brazos River, liking rocky stream beds.
-It’s a water snake that gives birth to live young and 12 or so young are born.
+It’s a water snake that gives birth to live 12 or so wild young at a time.

 There are many different snakes living in Texas, but only a few of them are venomous.
-One of them is the Cottonmouth.
-Even venomous snakes have a vital role in our environment – keeping rodent populations in check.
+One of them is the cottonmouth, which many people fear and kill as a result.
+Because other snakes resemble it, people kill those as well.

-If a venomous snakes is bothering you, before using any cruel snake control measures or even trying to catch- and relocate snakes, rather contact representatives of the Texas Parks and Wildlife Department.
+If a venomous snakes is bothering you, before using any cruel snake control measures or trying to catch and relocate it on your own, contact representatives of the Texas Parks and Wildlife Department.